sinatb/Random-Shooter/README.md

 ## Improvements

-- Add the Enemies from Session-9 back to the game
+- Add the Enemies from Session-9 back to the game.
-- Generate corridors in other directions
+- Generate corridors in other directions.
-- Make the Rooms progressively harder by increasing the number of enemies
+- Make the Rooms progressively harder by increasing the number of enemies.
-- Make the enemies follow a moving player
+- Make the enemies follow a moving player.
-- write the room generation function with 4 for loops and change the wall-unit prefab
+- write the room generation function with 4 for loops and change the wall-unit prefab.
-- Make rectangular rooms
+- Make rectangular rooms.
-- Add a speed boost button for the player with a small cooldown
+- Add a speed boost button for the player with a small cooldown.
+- Set the `minRoomSize` to something less than the half of `maxRoomSize`.
+Run the game for several times, do you see any bugs?
+How can you fix it?
+- Fix the last room having an open right wall bug.

 ## Further Study